KGO-TV: History

 In 1954, KGO-TV moved to one of the most modern broadcasting facilities on the West Coast at the time at 277 Golden Gate Avenue, formerly known as the Eagle Building.
 The building was demolished between 2010 and 2011 to make way for apartments.
 As an ABC-owned station, KGO-TV originated a few network daytime shows, including programs hosted by fitness expert Jack La Lanne, singer Tennessee Ernie Ford, and entertainer Gypsy Rose Lee.
 Syndicated game shows Oh My Word and The Anniversary Game were produced at KGO-TV by Circle Seven Productions.
 In the mid-1950s, KGO-TV telecast live weeknight variety shows hosted by Don Sherwood, a disc jockey for KSFO, until Sherwood was fired for making a political comment in defiance of a warning from station management.
 In September 1962, KGO began carrying ABC's first color program, the animated series The Jetsons, followed by The Flintstones.
 In the mid 1960s, KGO became the first Bay Area station to broadcast local programs in color, including its newscasts.
 In 1985, KGO-TV began broadcasting from its current studios at 900 Front Street, sharing the facility with radio stations KGO (AM 810), KSFO and KMKY (the former two are now owned by Cumulus Media).

 By 2012, the radio stations had vacated 900 Front Street.
-In late 2014, MyNetworkTV affiliate KRON-TV (channel 4) moved its operations from 1001 Van Ness Avenue, a building it had occupied since 1967, to the ABC Broadcast Center, leasing from KGO-TV/ABC the space on the third floor that had been occupied by the radio stations.
-KRON-TV also uses one of the two studios on the first floor for production of its news programming.
+In late 2014, KRON-TV (channel 4; then a primary MyNetworkTV affiliate) moved its operations from 1001 Van Ness Avenue, a building it had occupied since 1967, to the ABC Broadcast Center, leasing from KGO-TV/ABC the space on the third floor that had been occupied by the radio stations.
+KRON-TV, which became a CW owned-and-operated station in 2023, also uses one of the two studios on the first floor for production of its news programming.